cannatag/ldap3/docs/manual/source/tutorial.rst

     >>> print(conn)
     ldap://ipa.demo1.freeipa.org:389 - **cleartext** - user: uid=manager, cn=users, cn=accounts, dc=demo1, dc=freeipa, dc=org - bound - open - <local: 192.168.1.101:50164 - remote: 209.132.178.99:**389**> - **tls not started** - listening - SyncStrategy - internal decoder'

-Our credentials pass unencrypted over the wire, so they can be easily captured with a network sniffer.
-The LDAP protocol provides two ways to secure a connection: **LDAP over TLS** (or SSL) or the **StartTLS** extended operation.
+Our credentials pass unencrypted over the wire, so that they can be easily captured with a network sniffer.
+The LDAP protocol provides two ways to secure a connection: **LDAP over TLS** (or over SSL) or the **StartTLS** extended operation.
 This two method both establish a secure TLS connection but with the former the communication channel is secured with TLS as soon as the connection is open, while with the latter the connection is open as unsecure and then the channel is secured when we issue the StartTLS operation.

 .. note:: LDAP URL scheme

-    A cleartext connection to a server can be expressed in a URL with the **ldap://** scheme, while LDAP over TLS is indicated as **ldaps://** even if this is not sp�cified in any of the LDAP RFCs.
-If a scheme is included in the server name while creating the Server object, the ldap3 library recognizes opens the proper port, unencrypted or with the specified (or default) TLS options.
+    A cleartext connection to a server can be expressed in a URL with the **ldap://** scheme, while LDAP over TLS is indicated as **ldaps://** (even if this is not specified in any of the LDAP RFCs).
+If a scheme is included in the server name while creating the Server object, the ldap3 library opens the proper port, unencrypted or with the specified TLS options (or default options if none is specified).

 .. sidebar:: Default port numbers